MorningZengJ/intellij-platform-plugin-toolset/README.md

 ## feature

 - Symmetric Crypto. eg: DES, AES, Blowfish.
 (Note: GUI for DES and Blowfish are still in development).
-- Encoding & Decoding. eg： URL encoding and decoding, Base64 encoding and decoding.
+- Encoding & Decoding. eg: URL encoding and decoding, Base64 encoding and decoding.
 - HTTP.
 Import the CURL command and invoke the http/https request.
 - To-do reminders.